manny-uncharted/blockchain/README.md

-# An Replication of the Proof of Work Algorithm
+# A Replication of the Proof of Work Algorithm

 In the course of my research on how to apply the proof of work algorithm to a blockchain, I have created a simple replication of the proof of work algorithm.